medic/cht-infrastructure/self-hosting/README.md

 ### Minimum Hardware/Software Requirements

 The specifications listed here are the minimum required to host the CHT containers.
-Depending on the scale of your operation these need to be adjusted to suite your need.
+Depending on the scale of your operation these need to be adjusted to  your needs.

 - 4 GiB RAM
 - 2 CPU/vCPU